gleb-shtengel/FIB-SEM/README.md

         Read MRC stack and analyze registration - calculate NSAD, NCC, and MI. show_eval_box_mrc_stack(mrc_filename, **kwargs)
-        Read MRC stack and display the eval box for each frame from the list.
+        Read MRC stack and display the eval box for each frame from the list. bin_crop_mrc_stack(mrc_filename, **kwargs)
+        Bins and crops a 3D mrc stack along X-, Y-, or Z-directions and saves it into MRC or HDF5 format

 ## TIF stack evaluation Functions